Partipate. Demand. Act.

 The Rise of Voter Apathy

+Apathy is not harmless, it creates space for everything we complain about.
 In the 2023 general elections, despite over 93 million registered voters, only about 27% actually voted—the lowest turnout since Nigeria’s return to democracy.

 Read about the data